-Again, this was the idea, at least in Gerald Heard’s view that human beings were on an evolutionary path towards increased spirituality, a path that was at last going to culminate in apprehending a transcendental object at the end of time, or in fusion with the Godhead.
+Again, Human Potential was the idea, at least in Gerald Heard’s view, that human beings were on an evolutionary path towards increased spirituality; a path that was at last going to culminate in apprehending a transcendental object at the end of time, or in fusion with the Godhead.
 Aldous Huxley’s take on the concept was more or less in tune with this, only decidedly more science-ified; more in line with the visions of dystopia/utopia that he laid out in such novels as Brave New World (1932) and Island (1962).

-Aldous Huxley was of course a man who enjoyed, and continues to enjoy a brilliant reputation as an intellectual; no doubt he was a persuasive lecturer.
+Aldous Huxley was of course a man who enjoyed, and continues to enjoy a brilliant reputation as an intellectual.
+And no doubt he was a persuasive lecturer.
 His theory of Human Potentiality was based on empirical evidence it would appear, as he mentions in the 1962 lecture “Realizing Human Potential:”

 The neurologists have shown us that nobody, no human being has ever made use of more than, perhaps as much as ten percent of all the neurons in his brain; and perhaps if we set about it in the right way, we may be able to produce extraordinary things out of this strange piece of work that a man is.